-Rule 794(d) defines professional responsibility courses as those in the areas of professionalism, civility, legal ethics, diversity and inclusion, and mental health and substance abuse.
+Rule 794(d) defines PR courses as those in the areas of professionalism, civility, legal ethics, diversity and inclusion, and mental health and substance abuse.
 Civility, professionalism, and legal ethics are discussed below.

-In addition, please remember that every professional responsibility course must still meet Rule 795 accreditation standards.
+In addition, please remember that every PR course must still meet Rule 795 accreditation standards.

-At the request of our providers, titles of civility courses that have been previously approved for professional responsibility credit include:
+Titles of civility courses that have been previously approved for PR credit include:

 - Practicing Civility and Constructive Ways to Deal with Those Who Don’t

 - Hamilton: An American Lawyer – Lessons for Your Practice

 - Taking the High Road: How to Deal Ethically with Bullies Who Don’t Play by the Rules

 - Civil Discourse: What Would George Washington Say?

 - Ethics, Civility, Diversity, and Discovery: Being Nice and Being Careful